Ingan121/ModernActiveDesktop/README.md

 # ModernActiveDesktop
 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=2278898637"><img src="https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-steam-workshop.jross.me%2F2278898637%2Fsubscriptions-text" alt="Steam Workshop subscribers count"></a>

-* ModernActiveDesktop, also known as Windows 98 Desktop Experience, is a highly customizable re-creation of the classic Windows experience.
+* ModernActiveDesktop, also known as Windows 98 Desktop Experience, is a highly customizable re-creation of the classic Windows desktop.
 * Started as a crappy Active Desktop clone, ModernActiveDesktop now features various useful apps that resembles the classic Windows components that will improve your desktop experience.
 * Primarily designed for Wallpaper Engine, but now it will work well on other modern browsers as well.
 Lively Wallpaper is also supported.
 <br><br>